NetworkingPassionate/NetworkingPassionate/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on completing my Cisco **CCNA**, and **Comptia+ Security** Certificates, this will be a big step for me and I'm very excited.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 🌱 I’m currently learning Spanish!
+This will be a huge gift for me, and hopefully a start to me learning many other languages, to assist me my future travels :)
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+  📧 connor.palmer16@outlook.com 📱 07340474681
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I hope to complete the Cancer Research U.K. race for life in 2026!
 -->

 <img width="341" height="204" alt="pngegg" src="https://github.com/user-attachments/assets/286070ab-b5f0-4271-aaa4-0de0437914d1" />